Interfaces๐Ÿ”—

 }

-By default, the InterfaceType will return all instances of the QueryTypes that implement it.
+By default, an InterfaceType Entrypoint will return all instances of the QueryTypes that implement it.
 However, if those QueryTypes implement a FilterSet or an OrderSet, those will also be available on the InterfaceType Entrypoint.

 from graphql import GraphQLNonNull, GraphQLString